PaddlePaddle/docs/docs/design/phi/design_cn.md

   // See Note [ Why we need ALL in basic kernel key member? ] ALL_LAYOUT = UNDEFINED,

-  // Note: Unify phi DataLayout and fluid::framework::DataLayout,
+  // Note: Unify PHI DataLayout and fluid::framework::DataLayout,
   // for compatible with fluid DataLayout, here need prefix `k`

   // Note: The original `kAnyLayout (enum value 2)` is a strange design.